Great Western Railway Journal Volume 10

 There is also a track diagram from the signal box and regulations for handling freight over the severe gradients

 Lewis, John.
 GWR horse traffic and horseboxes.
-Part 1.
-212-23.
+Part 1 — The traffic.
+212-25.

 Much interesting information relating to the operation of horseboxes (and to an extent other four-wheel vehicles on express trains).
 Charges for the transport of horses, singly or in multiple; transfer costs to other railways; problem of Westinghouse brake requirements, mainly on Great Eastern Railway and Great Eastern Section LNER.
 During WW2 there were several derailments involving an LNER fish van and two GWR horseboxes.
-This led to a Committee organized under Hall (CME's departmenr, Pencock, Traffic department and Hookson, Chief Engineer's Dept) who commissioned Scholes, Ell and Hancock of the CME's Dept and Hutt of the Chief Engineer's Dept) to perform tests and make recommendations.
+This led to a Committee organized under Hall (CME's department, Pencock, Traffic department and Hookson, Chief Engineer's Dept) who commissioned Scholes, Ell and Hancock of the CME's Dept and Hutt of the Chief Engineer's Dept) to perform tests and make recommendations.
 The tests showed up violent rolling between Puxton and Yatton, and three further derailments were experienced in service.
 The results and recommendations were summaried in a letter from Quartermaine to his opposite number on the LMS: W.K.
 Wallace (one of the new derailmenrs involved an LMS vehicle).
-Longer wheelbase and stronger suspension were recommended,
+Longer wheelbase and stronger suspension were recommended, Part 2 page 339.

 Turner, Chris.
 Carriage & Wagon Department electrician's mate.
 226-32